ccallawa/alyvix_doc/test_case_building/editor_overview.rst

 Alyvix Editor ... (description) ...

-You can start Alyvix Editor by itself from the command prompt:
+You can start Alyvix Editor by itself from the command prompt (you can find information about its :ref:`command arguments here <test_case_building_editor_launch>`):

 .. code-block:: doscon
+   :class: short-code-block

    C:\Alyvix\testcases> python alyvix_editor.py -f <file-name>